Guide - The Best of Park City

 What to consider: Rush hour traffic (roughly 7-9 AM and 4-6 PM) affects canyon travel times—plan departures accordingly.

-Local Insight: Avoid rush hour through Parley's Canyon (7-9 AM, 4-6 PM)—traffic adds significant time.
-Salt Lake's lower elevation means warmer spring conditions when Park City is still muddy.
+Local Insight: Salt Lake's lower elevation means warmer spring conditions when Park City is still muddy.
+The lower elevation also means altitude sickness is rare in the valley.
 The city's ethnic restaurant scene offers cuisines you won't find in Park City.

 Create Your Free Park City Guide →